Criobe/documentation/docs/setup/index.md

 # Setup Guide

-Complete installation and configuration guide for deploying the CRIOBE coral segmentation pipeline in production or development environments.
+Complete installation and configuration guide for deploying the QUADRATSEG platform—developed by CRIOBE (Centre de Recherches Insulaires et Observatoire de l'Environnement)—in production or development environments.

 ## Setup Overview